 With Aurora photography, you need to gather more light as possible as the lights can sometimes be faint, but at the same time, not expose for a long time so that the aurora looks smudged or smeared.
 You need crisp details of the wave patterns created by the aurora.

 You also need to take into account the brightness of the moon, the brightness or intensity, and speed of the Aurora and the surrounding areas, for example, whether there is snow, ice, etc. that can reflect off light.

 So here are the settings that you need to work with for capturing the beautiful aurora and it will depend upon the factors mentioned above.

-1. Mode: Always shoot manual so you have more control over all the settings in the camera.
+1. Mode: Always shoot using manual settings so you have more control over all the settings in the camera.

 2. Stabilize: You will need a tripod to stabilize your camera during night photography.
 You do not want any blur due to camera shake – so use a sturdy tripod that can withstand harsh wind conditions.
 Cold nights can be accompanied by really strong winds a lot of the time.

 3. Focal Length: It is good to shoot at a wider focal length – preferably between 14-24mm.
 The wider the better so you get a wider view of the scene.
 If you want to go narrower than 24mm, that is ok too.
 It depends on what composition you are looking for